i1abhishek/studentportal-getstarted/README.md

 </code></pre>

-<p>When you're done investigating, you can stop the development server by hitting CTRL-C in your terminal window.</p>
+<p>When you're done investigating, you can always stop the development server by hitting CTRL-C/CMD-C in your terminal window.</p>

-*Don't forgot to activate virtual environment in every new terminal ( WE USE MANY THESE ;) ).*
+*Don't forgot to activate virtual environment in every new terminal ( You'll we required many of these ;) ).*

 ### Guidelines for Managing code